prowler-cloud/prowler/README.md

 >Make sure that the table has `account_id` as partition key and `rule` as sort key, and that the used credentials have `dynamodb:PartiQLSelect` permissions in the table.
 ><p align="left"><img src="https://user-images.githubusercontent.com/38561120/165769502-296f9075-7cc8-445e-8158-4b21804bfe7e.png" alt="image" width="397" height="252" /></p>

->The field `account_id` can contains either an account ID or an `*` (which applies to all the accounts that use this table as a whitelist).
+>The field `account_id` can contain either an account ID or an `*` (which applies to all the accounts that use this table as a whitelist).
 As in the traditional allowlist file, the `rule` field must contain `checkID:resourcename` pattern.
 ><p><img src="https://user-images.githubusercontent.com/38561120/165770610-ed5c2764-7538-44c2-9195-bcfdecc4ef9b.png" alt="image" width="394" /></p>